-Join library staff for November’s Library News podcast which features an interview with members of the Friends of Library group, the top ten most popular non-fiction books downloaded on BARD, information about a new program coming soon called the Great Reading Challenge, upcoming Youth programs, and information about ongoing library events and programs.
+Join library staff for May’s Library News podcast which features Children’s Book Week, the Elizabeth Perowsky Volunteer Luncheon, and the Friends of the Library.
+As well as the top ten fiction books downloaded on BARD last month, information about Makerspace Monday, other upcoming Youth programs and ongoing library events and programs.

-Coming up in November at our Makerspace Monday
+Coming Up Next for our May Makerspace Monday

 Time: 6:00 pm – 7:30 pm

 Ages: All Ages

 Activity: Bowl Stamping!

 Location: Iowa Department for the Blind, 524 Fourth Street Des Moines, IA 50309

 If you are unable to join in person, no problem, just complete the online registration form and choose “mail activity kit and video link” directly to your preferred address.